28 Fun Things To Do in Melbourne at Night

 One of the best things to do in Melbourne at night if you’re here at the right time is to watch an AFL match.

-AFL games are played at many venues around Melbourne, but try to time your visit with a game at the MCG, one of the city’s most iconic sporting venues.
+AFL games are played at a few stadiums around Melbourne, but try to time your visit with a game at the MCG, one of the city’s most iconic sporting venues.
+The footy season runs between March and September.

 Information about watching AFL in Melbourne